North Island Main Trunk: Recent upgrades

-In 1980 the 1880s Poro-O-Tarao Tunnel in the King Country was replaced by a tunnel with clearances which allowed for large hicube containers.
+In 1980, the 1880s Poro-O-Tarao Tunnel in the King Country was replaced by a tunnel with clearances which allowed for large hicube shipping containers.

 In 2009–10, the 1.5 km section of line between Wellington Junction and Distant Junction was rebuilt from double track to triple track, to ease peak-time congestion.

 In February 2011, duplication between Paekākāriki and Waikanae was completed as part of the upgrade and expansion of the Wellington suburban network; see Kāpiti Line for more information.

 In 2012–13, four bridges near Rangiriri between Auckland and Hamilton were replaced.
 The bridges were all over 100 years old with steel spans and timber piers, and were replaced by modern low-maintenance concrete ballast deck bridges.
 Bridges 479, 480, 481 & 482 were replaced, with lengths of 40 m, 40 m, 30 m and 18 m respectively.

 The construction of the Peka Peka to Otaki section of the Kāpiti Expressway required 1.3 km of the NIMT immediately north of Otaki station to be realigned.
 Construction began in 2017, and trains were switched onto the new alignment over the 2019 Easter long weekend (19–22 April).

 A DL class locomotive hauling a freight train at Papakura, south of Auckland.
 Freight is an important revenue earner for the North Island Main Trunk.

-In the Auckland area, a third main line between Wiri and Westfield is under construction; this will allow freight (or other) trains to bypass stationary passenger trains.
+In the Auckland area, a third main line between Wiri and Westfield was opened on 18 September 2025 to allow freight (or other) trains to bypass stationary passenger trains.